-

 “It didn’t have to be real for it to be a good story!”

-Charles’s eyes went wide in fear.
+Charles’s eyes went wide in fear and he felt his pants become slightly wet.

-“Got any last regrets?”
+“Got any last regrets?” the gunman asked as Charles wept.

 “Yea-ye- yeees.
 I – I -”